 I beseechyou therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

 Reader, go ahead and do it.
 Whisper a prayer and say, “Lord, use me today.
 I am yours and yours alone.”
 Ask God to give you a check in your spirit when you are tempted by the bait the world offers.
-Ask Him to take your thoughts and to transform them by renewing your mind in a way that only God can do.
+Ask Him to take your thoughts and transform them by renewing your mind in a way only God can.
 When we do this, we become saturated with the things of God.
 Perhaps in the smallest of ways, our minds begin to see the world around us from God’s perspective.
-That annoying person doesn’t get under our skin anymore.
-See them as a “work in progress”.
+That annoying person no longer gets under our skin.
+You now see them as a “work in progress”.
 That’s how God sees them.
-We know that problem as no longer insurmountable, but as a possibility to be touched by the hand of God.
+We know that the problem is no longer an impossibility, but a possibility to be touched by the hand of God.
 There is a battle for your mind.
 Lay yourself down before Him today, and ask Him to renew your mind.
 Peace will come with that submission.
 Do it today and be refreshed in the Lord.